MuhannedSh/Telegram-Scraper/README.md

 **For this stackholder question , i will apply two KPI:**

-  1- Number of interaction per post : This includes like, comments, views, and shares.
+  1- Number of interaction per channel : This includes like, comments, views, and shares.

   2-Engagement Rate:  The ratio of the number of interactions(likes, comments, shares, views) to the number of followers.